bordoley/reactive-js/docs/interfaces/_disposable_.disposablelike.md

 • **error**: *[Option](../modules/_option_.md#option)‹[Error](../modules/_disposable_.md#error)›*

-The error the disposable was disposed with if disposed.
+The error the `DisposableLike` was disposed with if disposed.

 ___